 Other people in some parts of the world are already experiencing freezing winters, some who aren’t so lucky get longer, colder seasons.
-In other parts of the world, some are experiencing warmer weather while some people are wishing for summer to be over.
-Whatever part of the world you’re in and the season you are currently experiencing, there are several ways to enjoy your backyard or patio all year round.
+Some are experiencing warmer weather in other parts of the world while some wish for summer to end.
+Whatever part of the world you’re in and the season you are currently experiencing, there are several ways to enjoy your backyard or patio.

-Use outdoor area rugs to cover the cold floors and make it feel as if you are just stepping into another indoor room wherein you don’t have to put on slippers or shoes.
+Use outdoor area rugs to cover the cold floors and make it feel like stepping into another indoor room wherein you don’t have to put on slippers or shoes.
 Outdoor area rugs are designed for easy cleaning and maintenance.

 It's always best to invest in high-quality outdoor furniture because these are pieces that will take a beating against harsh elements.
-While most outdoor patio furniture cannot be used in severe winter weather conditions, areas with mild winters can still make use of these type of furniture.
-Get an outdoor furniture made with synthetic resin or wicker, aluminum, stainless steel, teak and other hardwoods.
+While most outdoor patio furniture can't be used in severe winter weather conditions, areas with mild winters can still make use of this type of furniture.
+Get outdoor furniture made with synthetic resin or wicker, aluminum, stainless steel, teak, and other hardwoods.
 Colorful cushions and pillows can also be brought out when the weather is warmer.

-Winter and autumn can be melancholy and gloomy so make it a point to throw in some pops of color like a bright orange pillow or rugs for a refreshing burst of energy.
+Winter and autumn can be melancholy and gloomy, making it a point to throw in some pops of color like a bright orange pillow or rugs for a refreshing burst of energy.
 If you're feeling creative, you may choose to throw in a few neon accents for a complete pop of color.

-If you find it hard to create a year-round deck, try creating a small nook or private space on your porch or patio protected from all the harsh elements on any type of weather.
-It could be a small corner with a single comfy chair and a small table or chest filled with books.
-Screen it off and you got yourself a secret and peaceful hideaway.
+If you find it hard to create a year-round deck, try creating a small nook or private space on your porch or patio protected from all the harsh elements on any weather.
+It could be a little corner with a single comfy chair and a small table or chest filled with books.
+Screen it off, and you got yourself a secret and peaceful hideaway.

-Whether it's built-in or portable, a fire pit will let you enjoy your deck even on the chilliest of nights.
-Add in other sources of heat like a heater or a stone fireplace.
-Heated floors, while built originally for indoors, are gaining popularity for use in outdoor spaces as well.
+Whether it's built-in or portable, a fire pit will let you enjoy your deck even on the chilliest nights.
+Add in other sources of heat like a electric heater or a stone fireplace.
+While built originally for indoors, heated floors are gaining popularity for use in outdoor spaces as well.

 Grow year-round plants that will keep you busy and get you accustomed throughout the different seasons you'll experience.

-If you really want to use your deck all year long, you might want to consider enclosing it.
-Glass enclosures are always beautiful and give protection against all seasons while still offering unobstructed views.
-Screened in decks are also another way of enclosing a deck during summer but will not provide warmth and protection during winter.
+If you want to use your deck all year long, you might want to consider enclosing it.
+Glass enclosures are always beautiful and protect against all seasons while still offering unobstructed views.
+Screened in decks is also another way of attaching a deck during summer but will not provide warmth and protection during winter.